0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

-After reading blogs, walking an application, searching for comments, hidden content, references, after running directory scanners and trying path traversal, I got approximately nothing.
+After reading blogs, walking an application, searching for comments, hidden content, references, after running directory scanners and trying path traversal, I got nothing.

 But then I tried looking for hidden content in images and Boom!
 An image at posts/frosted-flakes/ contained flag inside.